Temples around Chennai (South)

 Located at about 3 kms from Vittalapuram and has a legend connection with the Perumal temple of Sathurangapatnam.

-Thirupuleeswarar and Vaikuntanatha Swamy (Shiva-Vishnu) Temple in Voyalur
+Sri Thirupuleeswarar and Sri Vaikuntanatha Swamy (Shiva-Vishnu) Temple in Voyalur

 It is located immediately after Voyalur and the big Palar bridge, to the right (west) side of the ECR while going from Chennai.
 The temple is located in a tiny rocky island on one side of the Palar river in a beautiful environment.
 A small bridge across the palar has been constructed by the temple authorities to reach the temple.
 Per inscription, the temple was built in 800 AD in the regime of Nirpathunga varma Pallavan.
-The beautiful legend sculpture shows Kailasanathar in meditation in rain, with a Rajanagam covering Him as an umbrella and a cow pouring milk on Him.
+The beautiful legend sculpture (only the foot marks) at the back of the temple shows Kailasanathar in meditation in rain, with a Rajanagam covering Him as an umbrella and a cow pouring milk on Him.
 Worshipped by Sukha Brahmma rishi.
-The temple was renovated with calcium (sudhai) only without using cement using REACH foundation’s expertise.
+The temple was renovated with calcium (sudhai) only without using cement.
 The kumbabhishegam took place recently in Feb 2013.

 Contact: Mr. V.S.Ravikumar @ 97890 56615 / firstname.lastname@example.org